nayan1908/learning/README.md

 # MongoDB CRUD Project

 ## Overview
 This project demonstrates basic CRUD (Create, Read, Update, Delete) operations using MongoDB.
-It includes static user IDs, cart data management, and utilizes Node.js, Express.js, MongoDB, and Pug (formerly known as Jade) for templating.
+It includes static user IDs, cart data management, and utilizes Node.js, Express.js, MongoDB, and EJS for templating.

 ## Prerequisites
 Before running the project, ensure you have the following installed: